 VDD to Arduino 5V and A to Arduino 5V through 330 ohm resistor.

-Project code is the one below, it was tested with Arduino Uno and Nano boards.
+The project code shown below was tested using both Arduino Uno and Arduino Nano boards.

 The Arduino uno board microcontroller (ATmega328P) has a 10-bit ADC module, the positive voltage reference is 2.048V means that a 2.048V is digitally represented by 1023 and 0V is represented by 0 (1 digit for every 2mV).